yybit/nu_plugin_x509/README.md

 - `-b`: Specifies the beginning date for the certificate validity period in `YYYY-MM-DD` format.
 Default is `1975-01-01`.
 - `-e`: Specifies the end date for the certificate validity period in `YYYY-MM-DD` format.
 Default is `4096-01-01`.
 - `-c`: Specifies the CA constraint (0 for unconstrained, positive integer for constrained).
 If not specified, the certificate is not a CA certificate.
-- `-u`: Specifies the usage of the certificate, options include:
+- `-u`: Specifies the usage of the certificate, options include (use commas to separate multiple options):
     - `digital_signature`
     - `content_commitment`
     - `key_encipherment`